zo0r/react-native-push-notification/README.md

 | ----------- | ----- | -------- | ---------------------------------- |
 | identifiers | array | Yes      | Array of notification identifiers. |

+## Abandon Permissions

+`PushNotification.abandonPermissions()` Revokes the current token and unregister for all remote notifications received via APNS or FCM.

 ## Notification priority

 (optional) Specify `priority` to set priority of notification.
 Default value: "high"